June 28, 2026

 6:30 p.m.

-A nursery for infants and young children is provided during our Sunday school and morning worship service.
+A nursery for infants and young children is provided during our Sunday school, morning and evening worship services.
 A cry room is located directly off the sanctuary.

 The Importance of Biblical Worship